Marry Me Tonight

 Marry Me Tonight is the debut album by Berlin-based Australian band HTRK, released on 2 February 2009.
 Produced by Lindsay Gravina and Rowland S. Howard of The Birthday Party, the album was the group's first full-length release and was distributed by record label Blast First Petite.
 The music incorporates elements of noise rock, shoegaze and other genres and received positive reviews on its release.

+In 2026, Uncut ranked Marry Me Tonight at number 184 in their list of "The 200 Greatest Goth Albums", naming it HTRK's "most desperate and tensely wrought" recording.